 What is Web 3?
 A brief overview

 Before delving into the impact of Web 3 on the software industry, it is essential to have a clear understanding of what Web 3 entails, including a look at Web 3’s definition and evolution.
-At its core, Web 3 is an internet architecture that leverages decentralized technologies like blockchain to redefine the traditional client-server model.
-Unlike its predecessor, Web 2, which mainly focuses on centralized platforms and data ownership, Web 3 prioritizes principles such as data ownership, privacy, and user control.
+At its core, Web 3 is an internet architecture that leverages decentralised technologies like blockchain to redefine the traditional client-server model.
+Unlike its predecessor, Web 2, which mainly focused on centralised platforms and data ownership, Web 3 prioritises principles such as data ownership, privacy, and user control.

 Defining Web 3

-To understand the impact of Web 3 on the software industry, we need to understand its decentralized nature, which allows for a more democratic and inclusive internet.
+To understand the impact of Web 3 on the software industry we need to understand its decentralised nature, which allows for a more democratic and inclusive internet.
 It empowers individuals to have greater control over their data and digital identities.
 Through the use of blockchain technology, data ownership becomes a fundamental aspect of Web 3.
-Users have the ability to securely store their personal information and decide who can access it, eliminating the need for centralized platforms to hold their data.
+Users have the ability to securely store their personal information and decide who can access it, eliminating the need for centralised platforms to hold their data.

 Looking at a Web 3 definition and evolution, we see it introduces the concept of smart contracts, which are self-executing contracts with the terms of the agreement directly written into code.
 These smart contracts eliminate the need for intermediaries and enable automated and trustless transactions.
 With the transparency and immutability provided by blockchain technology, users can have confidence in the integrity of these contracts.

 The evolution from Web 2 to Web 3

 The transition from Web 2 to Web 3 marks a significant evolution in Internet technology.
 Web 2 brought about a wave of user-generated content, social media platforms, and cloud computing.
 It revolutionised the way people interacted online, but it also highlighted the limitations of centralised platforms.